dmitry-korolev/remeal/README.md

 1. Clone this repo and deploy anywhere.
 Don't forget to `npm run build&& npm run start` it (hint: `now` will do it automatically).
 2. Connect your presentation to the control panel.
 There are two ways to do that:
     1. Visit remeal deployment and drag the huge `Remeal` link to the bookmarks panel.
 Then open your presentation and press the bookmarklet.
 The presentation will be connected to the control panel automatically.
+This method is preferable.
+Obviously.
-    2. OR build remeal locally (`npm run build`), copy `plugin/remeal.js` to your presentation and add it as a dependency:
+    2. OR, if you feel *adventurous*, build remeal locally (`npm run build`), copy `plugin/remeal.js` to your presentation and add it as a dependency:
         ```js
         Reveal.initialize({
           ...otherConfigOptions,